 The page in question no longer exists, which means it cannot be scrutinized by an objective party.
 For this reason, no one knows who created it or who removed it.

 It IS possible to rename a Facebook page, which will retain the original creation date.
 So, for example, if you were to create a page on January 1 and there was a tragedy on January 2, you could rename your page after the tragedy, thus your page’s creation would pre-date the event.
 Page admins can go to facebook.com/username, which will state that you can rename a page once.

 With the help of a friend, we have posted an example of a Sandy Hook-named Facebook page, entitled “RIP 12142012″ with a creation date of October 26, 2011 (see it here).
 How did we do that?
 Did we know about the shooting over a year in advance?
-Actually, we had our friend merely re-named a page he set up on that date.
+We simply had our friend re-name an older page.

-Conspiracy theorists believe the page was taken down to cover up their mistake.
-Another theory would be that the family complained to Facebook that a phony fund had been set up in her name and Facebook removed it.
+Conspiracy theorists believe the page was taken down to cover up their mistake, but a more reasonable explanation is that the family complained to Facebook that a phony fund had been set up in her name and Facebook removed it.